-- list: List the available rendering methods.

 - method filename: Render the global scene to filename using method and execute the default command, where method can be one of the following:

 - ART

-- Tachyon

-- TachyonInternal

-- snapshot
+- Gelato

 - POV3

 - PostScript

 - Radiance

 - Raster3D

 - Rayshade

 - Renderman

+- snapshot

 - STL

+- Tachyon

+- TachyonInternal

 - VRML-1

 - VRML-2

+- Wavefront

 - method filename command: Render the global scene to filename, then execute 'command'.
 Any %s in 'command' are replaced by the filename (up to 5).

 - options method: Get the default command string.

 - options method command: Set new default command.

 - default method: Get the original default command.

-8.3.26 rock
+9.3.28 rock